wojtex113/100daysoflinux/README.md

 Run an NTP server as a Docker container.

 ### :yellow_circle: Day 91 (Friday, 28-07-2023)
-Configure a Galera Cluster with MariaDB inside Docker containers with Debian
+Configure a Galera Cluster with MariaDB inside Docker containers with Debian.

 ---
 **Finished courses during this challenge:**